Written by: Tianna DuPont, David Granatstein, and Bernardita Sallato, WSU Extension. Updated February 2020.

-The most important step for improving soil health in orchards is to boost the “carbon cycle” in the tree root zone by better recycling prunings and leaves, mowing and blowing grass strips into the tree row (mow-and-blow), applying organic mulches, applying compost and other organic matter sources (Figure 10).
-A steady application of carbon inputs over time improves a soil’s ability to hold and cycle water and nutrients, combat pathogen invaders and provide a beneficial root environment.
-Practices such as mulching and mow-and-blow of the alley vegetation onto the tree row can both provide a water and temperature insulating much and provide carbon inputs that stimulate soil health.
+An important step for improving soil health in orchards is to boost the “carbon cycle” in the tree root zone by recycling pruned material and leaves, mowing and blowing grass strips into the tree row (mow-and-blow), applying organic mulches, applying compost and other organic matter sources (Figure 10).
+A steady application of carbon inputs over time improves a soil’s ability to hold and cycle water and nutrients, combat pathogen invaders, and provide a beneficial root environment.
+Practices such as mulching and mow-and-blow of the alley vegetation onto the tree row can provide an insulating mulch, increase the water holding capacity, and provide carbon inputs that stimulate soil health.

 Consider woody mulches

-Woody mulches have shown the most consistent improvements to tree growth and yield likely due to their ability to moderate soil water and temperature stress to trees (Figure 11).
-While importing woody chipped material is expensive, consider options like flail mowers which are able to chip prunings in place saving labor on removing material and providing on-site carbon sources.
+Woody mulches have most consistently improved tree growth and yield likely due to their ability to moderate soil water and temperature stress to trees (Figure 11).
+While importing woody chipped material is expensive, consider options like flail mowers which are able to chip prunings in place, saving labor on removing material and providing on-site carbon sources.
 Move the flailed material to the tree row with a brush rake or other tool to put it where it will do the most good.